Alex0424/Linux/docs/linux/kernel.md

 ## Kernel is monolithic

-- more built in to it compare to other kernels (Windows NT, MacOS)
+- more built in to it compared to other kernels (Windows NT, MacOS)

-- alot of included drivers
+- a lot of included drivers
   - GPU
   - peripherals (pen tablets)
   - don't get option to edit/remove features (unless you compile the kernel yourself)